How to watch the Democratic debate in South Carolina

 - Watch on TV: The debate will air on CBS stations.

-- Live stream online: Stream live on CBSN and in the video player above; on CBS All Access; or on FuboTV (get a free trial).
+- Live stream online: Stream on CBSN via the video player above or across a number of devices, including Roku, Apple TV and Amazon Fire TV.
+You can also stream the debate on CBS All Access; or on FuboTV (get a free trial).

 - Analysis and spin room: Coverage of the spin room will begin at 10:15 p.m.
 ET and will be carried on CBS stations, CBS All Access, CBSN and in the video player above.